 Simon Sinek – Business is an infinte game

-Organizations should therefore ensure that the short-term and long-term perspectives are considered.
+Organizations should, therefore, ensure that the short-term and long-term perspectives are considered.
 One model that I consider useful is the (Viable Systems Model).
-It helps to check the structures of an organization and the processes established in these structures for criteria like completeness, established processes etc. From this, it can then be deduced whether there are structural potentials in the organization.
-Then matching this potential with the observable challenges in the organization and deriving possible change impulses from this have a promising chance of overcoming the challenges.
+It helps to check the structures of an organization and the processes established in these structures for criteria like completeness, established processes, etc. From this, it can then be deduced whether the organization has structural potential.
+Then, matching this potential with the observable challenges in the organization and deriving possible change impulses from this has a promising chance of overcoming the challenges.

 What I have also experienced is the focus of people with leadership responsibility on urgent issues.
-This contradicts a long-term perspective and, from my observation, makes it enormously difficult to take this perspective.
+From my observation, this contradicts a long-term perspective and makes it enormously difficult to take this perspective.
 Stephen R. Covey describes the resulting dilemma in his book “The 7 Habits Of Highly Effective People” (Stephen R. Covey, Sonngard Dressler).
-He writes that the focus of managers should not be on the urgent (and therefore short-term) operational issues, but on the important issues, which represent a broader time frame.
+He writes that managers should focus not on the urgent (and therefore short-term) operational issues but on the important issues, which represent a broader time frame.
 The urgent issues should be delegated within the hierarchy.
 This often makes it possible for them to be dealt with by those with the greatest competence in this area, and it also creates space to focus on the actual core function of a leadership role – namely, to ensure orientation.
-Through the clarity in one’s own actions and the necessary clear connection to the long-term perspective of a corporate context, an environment is created that reinforces an “infinite mindset”.
+Through the clarity in one’s actions and the necessary clear connection to the long-term perspective of a corporate context, an environment reinforces an “infinite mindset”.
 Furthermore, it ensures that everyone gets in contact with certain aspects of this environment daily.
 It thus becomes part of the actual corporate culture.